 Cancellation of a Subscription shall take effect at the start of the next billing cycle of the Subscriber’s EDC account.

+A Subscription that is subject to an On-bill Credit Assignment can only be cancelled by the Subscriber Assignee.

 Termination of Subscription by an EDC

 An EDC may only terminate a Subscription due to: